GuignardLab/CenTuri-Course/1-Introduction-to-Python/Resources/6-2-Adding-lateral-diffusion.md

 This is because our two base functions (`da` and `di`) on which we built everything else do not take neighbouring cells as a parameter.

 So ... we now have to rewrite the functions `da` and `di` so that they do take into account lateral diffusion.
-And because we are now a bit more advanced, we will write them into one function that takes as input a row of cells at $t$ and outputs the new row of cells at $t%2B \delta t$.
+And because we are now a bit more advanced, we will write them into one function that takes as input a row of cells at $t$ and outputs the new row of cells at $t+\delta t$.

 The function will therefore have the following header:
 ```python